 Clean, fresh, vibrant with a big dose of ZIP.
-A salad that brightens the bleakest of Winter days with a dressing bursting with citrus, spice and honey.
+Brussels Sprout and Fennel Salad with Citrus brightens the bleakest of winter days with a dressing bursting with citrus, spice, and honey.
 You’ll want to eat it the whole month of January…and February.

 Living in the Midwest, we celebrate the seasons with gusto.
 In our house, the seasons aren’t just Winter, Spring, Summer and Fall but more like guacamole and margaritas (May-September), chili and pumpkin bread (October/November) or spaghetti season (the whole year).
 Here, December heralds mandarin orange season marked by Santa tucking one at the bottom of each kid’s stocking every year and continues until the buds form on the trees (which can’t come fast enough for me).

 During winter, the markets are brimming with bushels of oranges like Cara Cara, Valencia, blood orange, tangerines and the different varieties of grapefruits like the pomelo.
 Grocery shopping recently, I gathered a bunch in my cart secretly hoping they would transport me somewhere warm.
 The second-best alternative was to make a salad that could chase away the gloomiest winter day.

 Cara Cara oranges, grapefruit and blood oranges bring their crazy, sunset colors while shredded Brussels sprouts and fennel offer a little bitterness.
 More green veggies like celery, green onion, parsley, and jalapeno keep the colors clean and lend a spicy crunch.